Looking Back At DANGER MOUSE (1981) - Warped Factor - Words in the Key of Geek.

 He’s the strongest, he’s the quickest, he’s the best.
 But enough about Tony Fyler…

-This year, to mark his 34th anniversary, Danger Mouse is returning to screens.
-Revamped, revoiced, redrawn and reinvigorated, everyone’s favourite super-spy will be back to save the world.
-But what is it that makes Danger Mouse worth reviving?
+It's been over 40 years ago since Danger Mouse first graced our screens.
+In 2015 everyone’s favourite super-spy was back to save the world, revamped, revoiced, redrawn and reinvigorated for the 21st Century.
+But what is it that made Danger Mouse worth reviving?
+What is it that makes you want to spend a significant portion of your remaining geeky life catching up on the ten original series?
 Why does everyone who’s seen him have such fond memories of the mouse with the secret base, the flying car, the cowardly assistant and the eye-patch?
 What is the secret of Danger Mouse?

 The idea was originally to parody the likes of Patrick McGoohan’s Danger Man and eventually James Bond, by having the world’s greatest secret agent be a mouse, defeating ludicrous schemes by other animal characters to take over the world, most notably ‘terrible toad’ Baron Greenback (can we say Goldfinger?
 Although he more resembled that other classic Bond villain, Blofeld).
 The episodes were ten minute comedy tales that owed as much in tone to the Goons and Monty Python as they did in material to the superspy genre – the banter would be fired off at a rapid rate, with occasional pauses for ‘that makes no sense’ revelations, and either cost-cutting or wantonly funny techniques such as characters running off the edge of the film or dropping down holes just to fall through the ceiling of the same shot.